kwisatzheadache/flight_coding/README.md

 pid = spawn(Neuron, :run, [neuron4, neuron4.input_neurons, []])
 Enum.map(neuron4.input_neurons, fn x -> send pid, {:input_vector, x, :rand.uniform()} end))
 ```

+edit: wait, it's throwing an error now...

+So, the problem is that the output PID's aren't being set properly.
+The Neurons
+are spawned, assigned pids, but since the pids happen after the neuron is
+started, the output pids aren't being updated in the struct...

+Guess I'll use :ets tables to get the PID's from :output_neurons.
 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed